eduuh/blog/content/en/posts/fzfinstallationusage.md

 ---
-title: "FZF (Fuzzy Finder)"
+title: 'FZF (Fuzzy Finder)'
 date: 2020-04-19T07:41:06-07:00
 draft: false
-description: " Fzf is an interactive fuzzy file search tool on the command-line.
+description: ' Fzf is an interactive fuzzy file search tool on the command-line.
 It is fast and powerful.
-In this post , I will introduce its installation and usage."
+In this post , I will introduce its installation and usage.'
-categories: ["Fuzzyfinder"]
+categories: ['Productivity', 'Nvimplugin']
-tags: ["productivity","comandline"]
+tags: ['Fuzzyfinder', 'Cli']
+series: ['Nvim']
 weight: 3
-image : images/fzf.png
+image: images/fzf.png
 author: eduuh # author name
 authorEmoji: 😎 # emoji for subtitle, summary meta data
-authorImage: "/images/whoami/smile.png" # image path in the static folder
+authorImage: '/images/edd.jpg' # image path in the static folder
-authorImageUrl: "" # your image url.
+authorImageUrl: '' # your image url.
 We use `authorImageUrl` first.
 If not set, we use `authorImage`.
 authorDesc: CommandLine enthusiastic , Javascript and dotnet developer # author description
 ---

 ### Installations.

 > ###### Two step install.

 {{< color "#654321" >}}

-*We can use git to install fzf:*
+_We can use git to install fzf:_
 {{< /color >}}

 {{<boxmd>}}